-Think about all test systems being available on your fingertip from anywhere in the world.
-You write your test cases locally, upload them to your personal TestResults.io portal and execute them on any environment.
+Think about all test systems being available at your fingertip from anywhere in the world.
+You write your test cases locally, upload them to your personal TestResults.io portal and execute them on any given environment.
 Completely independent of where you or the test environments are.

 For remote testing to work you need to have a de-centralized test execution structure with a centralized control.
 Which is not easy to setup and maintain with most of today’s test automation tools.